z-institute/Solidity-EVM-Dev-Batch-2-HW/W3/Group_coding/README.md

 ### Ganache-cli

-Open the terminal in vscode and enter the following command
+Open the terminal in vscode and enter the following command.

 ```
 npm install ganache --global